CIBC-Internal/python/Doc/library/os.rst

    defined for those names by the host operating system.
 This can be used to determine the set of names known to the system.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: cpu_count()

    Return the number of CPUs in the system.
-Returns None if undetermined.
+Returns ``None`` if undetermined.

+   This number is not equivalent to the number of CPUs the current process can use.
+The number of usable CPUs can be obtained with ``len(os.sched_getaffinity(0))``

    .. versionadded:: 3.4